 A student’s enrollment status (the number of credits registered for in a semester) will influence the amount of federal student aid a student will receive.
 To be eligible for federal student aid, students must enroll at least half time in consecutive semesters.
 Undergraduate students need a minimum of six credits per semester and graduate students at least three credit hours in order to be considered half time.
-Undergraduate students enrolled in only three credits per semester (less than half time) may be eligible for a Federal Pell Grant, however less-than-half-time status is ineligible for federal student loans and loan deferment.
+Undergraduate students enrolled in only three credits per semester (less than half time) may be eligible for a Federal Pell Grant, however a less-than-half-time status is ineligible for federal student loans and loan deferment.

 Available Loans and Grants